textX/Arpeggio/docs/grammars.md

   with the whitespace.
 If more than one command is specified, the commands must be separated by comma `,` delimiter.
 See below for the list of the provided actions.
-- **State match** expression is an expression preceded by an expected state specified within `[` and `]` braces (e.g. `[some_state]some_rule`).
-  These expressions can be matched only if the current state's name is the same as the specified in the match state expression.
-The current state can be changed with the match actions.
 - A special rule `EOF` will match end of input string.

 A set of basic **match actions** if provided: